 Virginia is for Lovers and Sports Bettors

 Virginia was the second state to legalize online sports betting in 2020, following Washington.
-Virginia sports betting is scheduled to launch in the first quarter of 2021.
-A number of the top sportsbooks will be entering the state upon launch including, DraftKings Sportsbook, FanDuel Sportsbook, and BetMGM Sportsbook.
+Virginia sports betting was initially scheduled to launch in the first quarter of 2021, and it went live in January 2021.
+Many top sportsbooks entered the state upon launch including, DraftKings Sportsbook, FanDuel Sportsbook, and BetMGM Sportsbook.

 Sports betting in Washington D.C. began in May 2020.
 Maryland is presenting the option to voters in an upcoming election referendum.
-The bordering state of Virginia felt the pressure to address their own options for allowing sports bets to be legal.
+Virginia’s bordering state felt the pressure to address their own options for allowing sports bets to be legal.

 Mobile Sports Betting Apps in Virginia

-The window for submitting an application to secure a mobile sportsbook license to operate in Virginia ends in October.
+The window for applying to secure a mobile sportsbook license to operate in Virginia ended in October.
 We expect a stellar list of prominent sportsbooks to be ready to launch when the gun sounds to open legal sports betting in the Commonwealth.
 Here are six sportsbook apps that have been steadily opening in states that launch online sports betting.

-DraftKings parlayed a massive daily fantasy sports customer base into one of the most successful sportsbook operations in the U.S. We expect DraftKings to not only launch immediately upon approval in Virginia but to be highly successful as well.
+DraftKings parlayed a massive daily fantasy sports customer base into one of the most successful sportsbook operations in the U.S. DraftKings was officially the second online sportsbook to launch in Virginia on January 24th, 2021.

-DraftKings will extend to new Virginia sportsbook registrations the same $1,000 welcome bonus package.
+DraftKings will extend to new Virginia sportsbook registrations the same $1,050 welcome bonus package.
 The package contains a $1,000 deposit match bonus that is matched at a 20 percent rate.
 This means that a $5,000 first-time deposit will earn you $1,000 in bonus money.
 It also includes an exclusive offer of a $50 free bet that you can get using the Lineups.com links provided.

 Like its DFS rival, FanDuel will be part of the Virginia sportsbook launch.
 There are no 100 percent guarantees, but FanDuel has taken the lead in nearly every state where they have been granted a license to open their sportsbook app.
-Virginia sports fans can expect FanDuel to extend its same welcome bonus of a $1,000 risk-free first bet.
+Virginia sports fans can find that FanDuel has extended its welcome bonus of a $1,000 risk-free first bet to Vriginia.